Securing clean, reliable and affordable water for people

 Project Partners

 Cadiz, Fenner Gap Mutual Water Company and the Fenner Valley Water Authority, in partnership with Native American Tribes, public agencies and water districts will construct, own, and operate the Mojave Groundwater Bank.
-The public-private partnership represents a landmark collaboration with Native American Tribes to build the first large-scale, tribal-owned water infrastructure project off tribal lands in U.S. history.
+The public-private partnership represents a landmark collaboration with Native American Tribal Nations to build the first large-scale, tribal-owned water infrastructure project off tribal lands in U.S. history.